leocaseiro/jQuery-Plugin-stringToSlug/README.md

 jQuery Plugin stringToSlug
 =============

-A Simple Plugin in jQuery JavaScript Framework.
+A simple plugin in jQuery to create a URL.
-The stringToSlug converts any string to SLUG supporting all Languages using or not accent and special chars as well.
+The stringToSlug converts string in any Language, including those with accents and special caracheteres, to a SLUG.

 Documentation
 --------------